 Use medical-grade lanolin that’s made for breastfeeding mothers - lanolin can be another great solution for sore nipples, which you can apply on the nipples after each feeding.
-It’s a pain-relieving treatment and also helps the wounds heal faster without causing them to form a scab.
-Another good thing is that it doesn’t need to be removed before you nurse (you can do this, of course, if you want to be extra-careful).
+It’s a pain-relieving treatment and also helps wounds heal faster without causing them to form a scab.
+Another good thing is that it doesn’t need to be removed before you nurse (although if you want to be extra careful, you can).
 For a great medical-based lanolin product check out the Original Nipple Balm by Dr. Lipp in our product list.

-Painkillers - of the pain gets really bad you can also try taking some painkillers like ibuprofen or acetaminophen around half an hour before breastfeeding.
-They can help to reduce pain and also swelling.
+Painkillers - if the pain gets really bad you can also try taking some painkillers like ibuprofen or acetaminophen around half an hour before breastfeeding.
+They can help reduce pain and swelling.

 Hydrogel dressings for nipple healing - if all else fails you can always try the hydrogel dressings, which are designed to soothe the pain and heal the spot faster.

 Sometimes when the pain from sore nipples gets too bad, it’s recommended that you stop nursing for a day or two, and pump your breastmilk instead, just to give your nipples a little bit of time to heal.
-Talk with your lactation consultant on how to use a breast pump properly so you don’t cause any further irritation to your nipples.
+Talk with your lactation consultant on how to use a breast pump properly so you don’t cause any further irritation.
 For the best breast pumps, check our guides on the best manual and electric ones.

-Make sure to visit a doctor if the sore nipples aren’t getting better in the course of several days, especially if you notice inflammation, oozing, fever pus, and other potential signs of infection.
-You’ve got to be careful not to allow bacteria to enter the open wound (if there is one), since this might lead to breast infections, like, for example, mastitis.
+Make sure to visit a doctor if the soreness isn’t getting better in the course of several days, especially if you notice inflammation, oozing, fever, pus, and other potential signs of infection.
+You’ve got to be careful not to allow bacteria to enter the open wound (if there is one) since this might lead to breast infections, like, for example, mastitis.

 Nipple cream does help with relieving pain from sore nipples.
-Nipple cream and ointments are designed to be safe to use on a sensitive area such as the nipple and to help a speedy healing process of a dry, cracked, irritated, sore and even bleeding nipples.
-The emollients used in nipple creams have the task to soften the skin on and around the nipple area, as well so hydrate it so your skin can regenerate more quickly and become more resilient in the future.
+Nipple cream and ointments are designed to be safe to use on a sensitive area such as the nipple and to help speed up the healing process of dry, cracked, irritated, sore and even bleeding nipples.
+The emollients used in nipple creams have the task to soften the skin on and around the nipple area, as well as to hydrate it so your skin can regenerate more quickly and become more resilient in the future.